 - Environmental Mitigation

-Drilling in environmentally sensitive areas, including forests and near freshwater bodies, requires understanding the regional hydrogeology.
+Drilling in environmentally sensitive areas, including forests and near freshwater bodies, requires an understanding the regional hydrogeology.

 - Field Surveys

-Surveying the prospecting area is necessary to apply the best practice and exploratory drilling techniques.
+Surveying the prospecting area is necessary to apply the best practices and exploratory drilling techniques.

 Exploratory Drilling in Geothermal Regions

 Exploratory drilling allows geologists to assess the hydrothermal fluids based on the samples obtained.
 It gives them the idea of subsurface geology, reservoir boundaries, and estimate production ahead of building geothermal power plants operating on hot fluids drive turbines.